 drums along the road between Chefang and Mangshih and hit a truckful of soldiers

 SOUTH PACIFIC (Army Forces in South Pacific Area)

 TUESDAY, 12 JANUARY 1943

-and Navy force landing unopposed at Amchitka.
+and U. S. Navy force landing unopposed at Amchitka.
 Two B-25s and four P-38 escorts

 alson on the cover mission turn back due to weather.
 Weather reconnaissance

 is flown over Attu, Agatuu, Semichi and lastly, over Kiska Harbor,

 SOUTH PACIFIC (Army Forces in South Pacific Area) B-26s, P-38s, P-39s and P-40s attack Munda with the loss of two B-26s.
 Other P-39s hit targets on Guadalcanal.

 Lost on training flight in New Caledonia are P-39K-1 42-4393 and P-39L 42-4637.
 Two aircraft collided on the ground C-47 41-38667 (repaired) and C-47 "The Jayhawk" 41-18598.

 SOUTHWEST PACIFIC (Fifth Air Force) B-24s, in single-plane actions,